This post may contain affiliate links. Please see my disclosure policy for more details.

 FREYCINET NATIONAL PARK ACTIVITIES:

-Wineglass Beach Hike: Day Trip from Hobart: If you prefer to visit Freycinet on an organised tour, this full-day trip includes pick-up from your Hobart hotel, visits to viewpoints, oyster tasting at Freycinet Marine Farm and a guided hike to famous Wineglass Beach.
+- Wineglass Beach Hike: Day Trip from Hobart (from $119): If you prefer to visit Freycinet on an organised tour, this full-day trip includes pick-up from your Hobart hotel, visits to viewpoints, oyster tasting at Freycinet Marine Farm and a guided hike to famous Wineglass Beach.

-4-Day Guided Freycinet National Park Walk: For the serious hiker, this all-inclusive walking tour covers the entire length of the Freycinet Peninsula and includes snorkelling, two boat trips, experienced guides, food, wine and 3 nights’ accommodation at secluded Friendly Beaches Lodge.
+- 4-Day Guided Freycinet National Park Walk (from $2,800): For the serious hiker, this all-inclusive walking tour covers the entire length of the Freycinet Peninsula and includes snorkelling, two boat trips, experienced guides, food, wine and 3 nights’ accommodation at secluded Friendly Beaches Lodge.

 FREYCINET NATIONAL PARK ACCOMMODATION: